 We also provide an in-house training environment where all employees—including managers—can receive harassment training at all times, and are working to create a workplace that ensures mutual respect for each other's values and philosophies.
 The training includes explanations of specific actions that managers should take when they receive a report of harassment.

 In addition to its Diversity Policy, the H.U.
 Group advocates respect for diverse values under the Mutual Respect section of the Values and Traits under its Group Philosophy system, ensuring diverse human resources regardless of nationality, age, or gender.
 Employees range in age from the late teens to the late 60s, and many new graduates hired in recent years are women.
 Furthermore, we are focusing on promoting the success of women, setting a high ratio of female managers and those returning to work after childcare leave, and otherwise developing measures to create an environment in which more women can play active roles.
-In June 2019, we were selected as a component stock of the MSCI Japan Empowering Women Index (WIN).
+Highly evaluated for our gender diversity, we have been selected as a constituent of the MSCI Japan Empowering Women Index (WIN) for the fifth consecutive year since 2019.

 In April 2019, we established H.U.
 Cast, which has been certified as a specified subsidiary, providing a place to demonstrate a variety of personalities, and we are gradually expanding our business to promote the employment of people with disabilities.